Spxg/sqlite-wasm-rs/README.md

 ## Why provide precompiled library

-Since `wasm32-unknown-unknown` does not have libc, emscripten is used here for compilation, otherwise we need to copy a bunch of c headers required for sqlite3 compilation, which is a bit of a hack for me.
+Since `wasm32-unknown-unknown` does not have libc, emscripten is used here for compilation, otherwise we need to copy a bunch of c headers required for sqlite3 compilation.
 If sqlite3 is compiled at compile time, the emscripten toolchain is required, and we cannot assume that all users have it installed.
 (Believe me, because rust mainly supports the `wasm32-unknown-unknown` target, most people do not have the emscripten toolchain).
 Considering that wasm is cross-platform, vendor compilation products are acceptable.

 About security: